-In order to change from single to adult plus child(ren) coverage, or two adult coverage, or family coverage, or to add another Child to existing family coverage, contact the person who handles benefits at your location (or the University's Customer Service Center if you are a Retiree).
+In order to make any of the changes described above, contact the person who handles benefits for your location (or the UC Customer Service Center if you are a Retiree or Survivor).

-Effect of Medicare on Retiree Enrollment
+Effect of Medicare on Enrollment

-If you are a Retiree and you and/or an enrolled Family Member is or becomes eligible for premium free Medicare Part A (Hospital Insurance) as primary coverage, then that individual must also enroll in and remain in Medicare Part B (Medical Insurance).
-Once Medicare coverage is established, coverage in both Part A and Part B must be continuous.
-This includes anyone who is entitled to Medicare benefits through their own or their spouse's employment.
+Except as provided below, if you are a Retiree or Survivor and you and/or an enrolled Family Member is or becomes eligible for premium-free Medicare Part A (Hospital Insurance) as primary coverage, then you and/or your Family Member must also enroll in and remain in Medicare Part B (Medical Insurance).
+This includes individuals eligible for Medicare benefits through their own or their spouse's employment.
+If an individual (Retiree or Family Member) fails to enroll at the earliest opportunity, he or she will still be required to do so even if a Medicare late enrollment penalty applies.

 Individuals enrolled in both Part A and Part B are then eligible for the Medicare premium applicable to this plan.

-Retirees or their Family Member(s) who become eligible for premium-free Medicare Part A on or after January 1, 2004 and do not enroll in Part B will permanently lose their UC-sponsored medical coverage.
+Retirees or Survivors or their Family Member(s) who become eligible for premium-free Medicare Part A on or after January 1, 2004 and do not enroll in and continue Part B will permanently lose their UC-sponsored medical coverage.

-Retirees and their Family Members who were eligible for premium free Medicare Part A prior to January 1, 2004, but declined to enroll in Part B of Medicare, are assessed a monthly offset fee by the University to cover increased costs.
-The offset fee may increase annually, but will stop when the Retirees or Family Members become covered under Part B.
+Retirees or Survivors and their Family Members who were eligible for premium-free Medicare Part A between July 1, 1991 and January 1, 2004, but declined to enroll in Part B of Medicare, are assessed a monthly offset fee by the University to cover increased costs.
+The offset fee may increase annually, but will stop when the Retiree or Family Member becomes covered under Part B.

-Retirees or Family Members who are not eligible for premium-free Part A will not be required to enroll in Part B, they will not be assessed an offset fee, nor will they lose their UC-sponsored medical coverage.
+Retirees or Survivors or Family Members who are not eligible for premium-free Part A will not be required to enroll in Part B, they will not be assessed an offset fee, nor will they lose their UC-sponsored medical coverage if they remain ineligible to enroll based on their own or their spouse's employment.
 Documentation attesting to their ineligibility for Medicare Part A will be required.
-(Retirees/Family Members who are not entitled to Social Security and premium-free Medicare Part A will not be required to enroll in Part B.)

-An exception to the above rules applies to Retirees or Family Members in the following categories who will be eligible for the non-Medicare premium applicable to this Plan and will also be eligible for the benefits of this Plan without regard to Medicare:
+An exception to the above rules applies to Retirees or Survivors or Family Members in the following categories who will be eligible for the non-Medicare premium applicable to this plan and will also be eligible for the benefits of this plan without regard to Medicare: